anujshah1003/dataloaders_in_pytorch_for_different_data_augmentations/README.md

 ## Scenario-3:

-When we want to use augmentation to increase dataset size of just some selctive class The notebook for scenario-3
+When we want to use augmentation to increase dataset size of just some selective class The notebook for scenario-3

 ![alt text](https://github.com/anujshah1003/dataloaders_in_pytorch_for_different_data_augmentations/blob/main/readme_imgs/scenario_3.PNG)